 The UPS shall be capable of transferring the critical load to/from the bypass source via the front control panel.
-If performing manual retransfers to inverter or automatic retransfers, the UPS system logic shall force the inverter output voltage to match the bypass input voltage, and then parallel the inverter and bypass sources.
-This provides a make-before-break transition, allowing a controlled walk-in of load current to the inverter.
+If performing manual retransfers to the inverter or automatic retransfers, the UPS system logic shall force the inverter output voltage to match the bypass input voltage and then parallel the inverter and bypass sources.
+Thus providing a make-before-break transition.
+This allows a controlled walk-in of load current to the inverter.
 Manual transfers will be inhibited if the inverter and static bypass line are not synchronized.